cohere-ai/quick-start-connectors/wordpress/README.md

 ## Configuration

-This connector requires that the environment variables `WORDPRESS_USERNAME`, `WORDPRESS_PASSWORD` be set in order to run.
+This connector requires that the environment variables `WORDPRESS_URL`,`WORDPRESS_USERNAME`, `WORDPRESS_PASSWORD` be set in order to run.
 These variables can optionally be put into a `.env` file for development.
 A `.env-template` file is provided as a reference.

-`MSTEAMS_CONNECTOR_API_KEY`
+`WORDPRESS_URL`
+This variable should contain the URL of the Wordpress instance to connect to.

+`WORDPRESS_USERNAME`
+This variable should contain the username of the Wordpress user to connect as.

+`WORDPRESS_PASSWORD`
+To set this variable go to your user settings and generate an Application Password for your account.

+`WORDPRESS_CONNECTOR_API_KEY`
 This variable should contain the API key for the connector.

 ## Optional Configuration
 ```